Deputy: 2 officers had chance to shoot Uvalde school gunman

 UVALDE, Texas (AP) — Two Uvalde city police officers passed up a fleeting chance to shoot a gunman outside Robb Elementary School before he went on to kill 21 people inside the school, a senior sheriff’s deputy told The New York Times.

 That would mean a second missed opportunity for officers to stop Salvador Ramos before the May 24 rampage inside the school that killed 19 children and two teachers.
-Officials previously said that another officer, with the school district’s police, had driven past Ramos without seeing him in the school parking lot.
+Officials said that a school district police drove past Ramos without seeing him in the school parking lot.

 The officers’ chance of stopping Ramos passed quickly, perhaps in seconds, Rios said.